Shashi Tharoor: Personal life

-Service and philanthropy
+Outside politics

 Shashi Tharoor was one of the first nine celebrities nominated in 2014 by the Prime Minister Narendra Modi to spread awareness regarding cleanliness, hygiene and good sanitation and make Swachh Bharat Mission a people's movement.
 He responded by cleaning the Vizhinjam port on the outskirts of Thiruvananthapuram.

-Advisor

-Currently, he is also on the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).
+Currently, he is on the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).